Disaster Recovery Guide for Jira

 Application links are stored in the database and if the database replica is up to date, then the application links will be preserved.

-• If the application links were built using IP addresses and these are not the same, then the application links will need to be re-established.
+• If the application links were built using IP addresses and these are not the same, you need to re-establish the application links.

-• Often people will use IP addresses that are valid on the internal company network and the backup system may be remote and outside the original firewall, in these cases the application links will need to be re-established.
+• People often use IP addresses that are valid on the internal company network.
+If the backup system is remote and outside the original firewall, you need to re-establish the application links.

 Was this helpful?